mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Structure hits.

 ComputerComputer
-First Hit: The vehicle’s computer system is disabled.
+First Hit: The vehicle's computer system is disabled.
 A drone or robot with a disabled computer system shuts down for 1d6 rounds.
-Second Hit: The vehicle’s computer system is destroyed.
+Second Hit: The vehicle's computer system is destroyed.
 A drone or robot with no computer system is completely disabled.
 Further Computer hits count as Structure hits.